dhawanmayank/passkeys-vuln-lab/readme.md

 ---

 ## 🙌 Credits
-Developed by **Mayank** for BSides Bangalore 2025.
+Developed by **Mayank Dhawan** for BSides Bangalore 2025.

-> "Passkeys are lying to you... until you exploit them right."
+> "Passkeys Are Lying to You: Real-World Exploits in WebAuthn Implementations"